Can your dog be a service dog?

-Although we will do our best to help you succeed and would love to have your business if your dog does not pass the assessment, we will not be able to accept your dog into our service dog training program.
+Although we will do our best to help you succeed and would love to have your business if your dog does not have the temperament for service dog work, we will not be able to accept your dog into our training program.

 Assessing your dog